beatrice57/penn-parsed-corpus-of-historical-yiddish/README.rst

 Description
 ===========

-The corpus contains 200,000 words of historical (and modern) Yiddish.
-By far the largest contribution comes from two 20th-century texts, 1910e-grine-felder (15,611 words) and 1947e-royte-pomerantsn (67,558
+The corpus contains roughly 200,000 words of historical (and modern) Yiddish.
+By far the largest contribution comes from two 20th-century texts, 1910e-grine-felder (15,611 words) and 1947e-royte-pomerantsn (67,558 words).
-words).

 The origin of the corpus is as a collection of linguistically relevant examples that I collected in connection with research on the changing syntax of subordinate clauses in the history of Yiddish.
 Although most files have been updated to contain running text, some of them still reflect their origin, containing only subordinate clauses.

 The corpus can be searched with CorpusSearch.